strapi/documentation/user-docs/latest/users-roles-permissions/managing-administrators.md

 3. Click on the **Create user** button in the bottom right corner of the *Add new user* window.
 4. A URL appears at the top of the window: it is the URL to send the new administrator for them to log in for the first time to your Strapi application.
 Click the copy icon to copy the URL.
-5. Click on the **Continue** button in the bottom right corner to finilise the new administrator account creation.
+5. Click on the **Continue** button in the bottom right corner to finish the new administrator account creation.
 The new administrator should now be listed in the table.

 ## Deleting an account